IshaanBazaz/WineRatingsDataAnalysis/README.md

 descriptions.
 The first task is to read the json file as a Pandas DataFrame and delete the rows which contain invalid values in the attributes of “points” and “price”.
-Then, you need to answer the following two questions in your IPython notebook based on this dataset:
+Then, we need to answer the following two questions in our IPython notebook based on this dataset:

 (1) what are the 10 varieties of wine which receives the highest number of reviews?